Skip to main content Skip to main navigation Skip to search

 Carbon Farming Outreach Program

-The Carbon Farming Outreach Program (CFOP) supports Australian farmers and land managers, including First Nations land managers, to manage emissions and participate in carbon farming.
+The Carbon Farming Outreach Program (CFOP) supports Australian farmers and land managers, including First Nations land managers, to explore options for managing emissions and storing carbon.

-Emissions management and carbon farming offer financial opportunities for the sector and improve long-term productivity and resilience, while providing environmental benefits.
+Emissions management and storing carbon can offer financial opportunities for the sector and improve long-term productivity and resilience, while providing environmental benefits.
 These activities also support Australia’s transition to net zero emissions.

 The Carbon Farming Outreach Program:

-• helps farmers and land managers make informed decisions about managing emissions and participating in carbon farming
+• helps farmers and land managers make informed decisions about managing emissions and storing carbon

 • trains trusted advisers to provide information and support to help farmers and land managers to understand and make decisions to reduce emissions and store carbon

-• provides access to clear and culturally appropriate information about carbon farming.
+• provides access to clear and culturally appropriate information about emissions management.

 Program delivery